peterchang77/dl_train/README.md

 ## Manual configuration

-For persistent configuration between Python / Jupyter sessions, it is recommended to simply set the required paths as shell environment variabels: `$DS_PATH`, `$PK_FILE`.
+For persistent configuration between Python / Jupyter sessions, it is recommended to simply set the required paths as shell environment variables: `$DS_PATH`, `$PK_FILE`.
 In addition, the location of the `dl_core` repository (`$DL_PATH`) can be added directly to the `$PYTHONPATH` variable.
 Given this, the following demonstrates example lines that can be added to `~/.bashrc` (or any other preferred method to set shell environment variables):

 ```
 # Set dl_core library paths